Are you looking for the best beaches in Playa del Carmen? In Playa del Carmen, you will find some of the best beaches in Mexico.

 Xpu Ha

 This long stretch of gorgeous sand curves along the coast and feels completely deserted compared to other beaches in the area.
-Located near Cenote Azul, this lesser known beach is actually around 30 minutes south of Playa del Carmen (towards Tulum), but if you’re looking for somewhere off the beaten track, this is it.
+Located near Cenote Azul, this lesser-known beach is actually around 30 minutes south of Playa del Carmen (towards Tulum), but if you’re looking for somewhere off the beaten track, this is it.

-Once you’re there you can enjoy the calm of this less developed beach.
+Once you’re there, you can enjoy the calm of this less-developed beach.
 There’s one eatery and one beach club where you can pay for services like parasols.

-One particularly good thing about Xpu Ha is the calm water that makes it great for snorkeling, and for families who want to splash around in the shallows.
+One particularly good thing about Xpu Ha is the calm water that makes it great for snorkeling and for families who want to splash around in the shallows.
 Make sure you stay for sunset: they’re particularly nice from this beach.

 Playa Maroma

-Situated 14 kilometers (8.7 miles) from Downtown Playa del Carmen, Playa Maroma is a very well developed beach with a whole range of facilities and services at your disposal.
+Situated 14 kilometers (8.7 miles) from Downtown Playa del Carmen, Playa Maroma is a very well-developed beach with a whole range of facilities and services at your disposal.
 Think lifeguards, clean seaweed-free sand, and beach volleyball courts.
-It’s easy to see why many people think this is one of the best beaches in Playa del Carmen.

-It’s not just about the facilities though – the beach itself is wide and flat, with sand that slopes gently into the crystal clear waters.
-And despite it being popular, it’s large enough that you will be able to find a sun lounger, or at least somewhere to put your towel on the sand.
+It’s not just about the facilities, though – the beach itself is wide and flat, with sand that slopes gently into the crystal clear waters.
+And despite it being popular, it’s large enough that you will be able to find a sun lounger or at least somewhere to put your towel on the sand.

 Playa Maroma is a great beach for those looking to get active.
-Here you can rent jet skis, head out on a catamaran, go snorkeling or get involved in other water sports.
+Here you can rent jet skis, head out on a catamaran, go snorkeling, or get involved in other water sports.
 In terms of other facilities, there’s also a restaurant and a beach club.

 And as if that wasn’t enough, there’s a cenote a stone’s throw from the beach, too!